 Wednesday, July 16, 2025

-I spent 4 nights there, the first 18 hours in the hole because during processing I didn't answer the question "Where were you born?"
+It was during the eviction of yet another tenant, Michael Morgan (AKA Goldilocks), on May 23 in Fort Kent District Court that I was arrested.
+Judge Nelson was presiding over that case too, and he recognized me.
+I spent the first 18 hours of my confinement in Aroostook County jail in "the hole" because during processing I didn't answer the question "Where were you born?"
 I wasn't given a phone call until Tuesday afternoon just before my release.
 And here's the status of my case now.

 Monday, July 14, 2025